nntanh/Kubernetes_install_cluster_Vagrant/README.md

 </details>

-### Install kubeadm, kubelet and kubectl - All VM machines
+### Install kubeadm, kubelet and kubectl - All nodes

 ### Bootstrap Control Plane and Worker nodes